 During the senior year, AAAS majors must take the capstone seminar, AAAS 499S.
 In addition, students in the distinction program must enroll in AAAS 495 in the Fall and AAAS 496 in the Spring.

-Students wishing to pursue double honors must meet with the Director of Undergraduate Studies to discuss the particulars in detail.
+Students wishing to pursue double honors must meet with the Director of Undergraduate Studies to discuss this in detail.